WeblateOrg/weblate/docs/api.rst

 Notification hooks
 ------------------

-Notification hooks allow external applications to notify Weblate that Git repository has been updated.
+Notification hooks allow external applications to notify Weblate that VCS repository has been updated.

 .. http:get:: /hooks/update/(string:project)/(string:component)/

-   Triggers update of a component (pulling from Git and scanning for translation changes).
+   Triggers update of a component (pulling from VCS and scanning for translation changes).

 .. http:get:: /hooks/update/(string:project)/

-   Triggers update of all components in a project (pulling from Git and scanning for translation changes).
+   Triggers update of all components in a project (pulling from VCS and scanning for translation changes).

 .. http:post:: /hooks/github/